Women's erotica: Websites

+Audio

+Audio erotica targeted vision-impaired people for many years and became more popular around the late 2010s.
+However, it commenced much earlier; in the late 20th century, phone sex emerged, where listeners would call in and imagine themselves as a participant, which tends to be the earliest form of pornographic sound.
+As time went on, more work emerged and audio erotica became a small market in pornography that offered audio-described porn, explicit content in podcasting, erotic ASMR videos, music soundtracks in porn videos, gendering of orgasmic sounds in porn and orgasmic vocal performances in popular music.
+Nowadays, the most popular phone apps for audio erotica are Quinn and Dipsea, which were founded by women and tended to market to women since they wanted it to be for the founders, friends, and all women who enjoy erotica.
+Its most popular genre is the male-for-female (M4F) boyfriend experience (BFE).

 Fiction

 Erotic literature for women has seen explosive growth in the period of 2010–2015.
 Publishers report that women's erotica novels consistently sell well.

 The first publishing imprint of erotic fiction for women was Black Lace, launched in Britain in 1992.
 It remained unique in publishing for over a decade and was only recently joined in the marketplace by big-name publishers Harlequin, Kensington and Avon, who have released their own "black label" lines for female readers.

 The first series of books to feature erotic short stories for women was Herotica, first published by Down There Press in 1996.
 Author and sex activist Susie Bright founded the series and edited the first three volumes.
 A similar series is Best Women's Erotica from Cleis Press which has appeared annually since 2001.

 Internet-based publisher Ellora's Cave produces what it calls "romantica" - romance novels with explicit sex scenes.
 The company originally produced e-books but has now moved into printed publishing.

+Erotic fan fiction can also be a form of women's erotica.